a-lang/keep/README.md

 Mac
 ![](screenshot-mac.png)

-## Install Prebuilt Installer
+## Install

+The softwares are portable, just unpack the zip file then run it.

-Go to Release to download installer for all OS.
+Go to Release to download the packages for all OS.

 * Linux: GoogleKeepDesktop-linux-x64.zip (64-bit), GoogleKeepDesktop-linux-ia32.zip (32-bit)
 * Mac: GoogleKeepDesktop-darwin-x64.zip